We understand that if you’re thinking about raising a concern with us, you have been and perhaps still are going through a difficult time.

-Provides a range of services about self harm and suicide prevention including support, information, training and consultancy to people who self harm, their friends and families and professionals and those at risk of suicide.
+Provides a range of services about self-harm and suicide prevention including support, information, training and consultancy to people who self-harm.
+Also to their friends and families and professionals and those at risk of suicide.

 Offers support, information and practical advice for families bereaved by people with mental health problems, including information on health service investigations.

 Provides free and independent advice to bereaved families on investigations, inquests and other legal processes following a death in custody and detention.
 This includes deaths in mental health settings.
-Further information is available on its website including a link to ‘The INQUEST Handbook: A Guide For Bereaved Families, Friends and Advisors’
+Further information is available on their website including a link to ‘The INQUEST Handbook: A Guide For Bereaved Families, Friends and Advisors’.